cs411-alawini/fa23-cs411-team011-iKUN/doc/Database_Design.md

 - **LocationName**: a string sttribute to identify the name of location.
 - **Latitude**: a floating-point attribute representing the latitude of location.
 - **Longitude**: a floating-point attribute representing the longitude of location.
-- **AreaId:** an integer attribute, **foreign key** to `Areas`.
 - **PremisId:** an integer attribute, **foreign key** to `LocationType`.

 The entity is designed with the following assumptions:

 1. The same location has the same longitude and latitude, we won't refine its precision and latitude for the same location again.
 Both are just used to better determine where the location is on the map.
-2. For a location type and specific location need to use the key of `Areas` and `LocationTypes` as a foreign key for identification.
-One location can only correspond to one Locationtype and one Area.
+2. For a location type we need to use the key of  `LocationTypes` as a foreign key for identification.
+One location can only correspond to one Locationtype.

 ### 5. Areas

 This entity stores all information about different areas, including the area code and area name, with 2 attributes.

-- **AreaId**: a unique identifier of the area in each location.
-It will be **primary key** and will be of an integer attribute.
+- **Latitude**: a floating-point attribute representing the latitude of location.
+- **Longitude**: a floating-point attribute representing the longitude of location.

+    Latitude and Longitude together serves as a **primary key**.

 - **AreaName**: a string attribute to identify the name of the area.
 Such as `Southwest` or `Central`.

 > Because a geographic location can cover a large area, when the need to pass through a geographic location is unavoidable, delineating specific `Areas` can help avoid crime-prone locations and can improve security.